sachinio99/PythonDockerExercise/README.md

 ## Evaluation criteria

-- Funcionality (does the code perform the expected task?)
-- Code quality (is the code easy to read?)
-- User experience (how easy it is for someone completely new to use this?)
-- Time (how long did you take to get a working solution?)

-**Note:** They're all equally important, so don't ignore them!

 ## Guidelines

 - Each code chunk should have access to previously defined variables (e.g., `print(x)` in chunk 2 should work if chunk 1 has `x = 1`, see [`examples/print-python-version.md`](examples/print-python-version.md) for an example)